EduardEdiJerkovic/CRUD-Java/README.md

 ### Database Configuration

+1. Create a database named 'crud_java' in local postgresql and a user that have an access to the database.

 1. Create a new `.env` file based on the provided `.env.example` file.
+Change the username and password to the user you created in the step above.

    ```env
    DB_USERNAME=test